The future: diverticular disease research

 Discovering your priorities for diverticular disease research, Guts UK and Bowel Research UK.

-Guts UK has ongoing Priority Setting Partnerships (PSP) into pancreatitis and Irritable Bowel Syndrome (IBS).
-These projects help decide the top 10 research priorities for a health condition.
-Learn more about what a PSP is below, and why we feel it is so crucial to fund a PSP into diverticulosis, diverticular disease and diverticulitis.
+You can learn more about what a PSP is and why we feel it is so crucial to fund a PSP into diverticulosis, diverticular disease and diverticulitis, diverticula and complicated diverticular here:

 What is a PSP?

-The James Lind Alliance (JLA) helps set up PSPs for a wide range of diseases.
+The James Lind Alliance (JLA) helps facilitate PSPs for a wide range of diseases.
 The purpose of a PSP is to identify and prioritise the unanswered questions for certain medical conditions, or areas of health.

 Why is Guts UK funding a PSP for diverticular disease?

-Our guts have been underfunded and undervalued for decades.
-A PSP has never before been completed into diverticular disease or diverticulitis.
-It’s time we change that.
-Guts UK is proud to initiate this huge step forward for this misunderstood condition.
+Our guts have been underfunded and undervalued for decades and a PSP has never before been completed into diverticular disease or diverticulitis.
+It’s time to change that.
+Guts UK is proud to have initiated this huge step forward for this misunderstood condition.

 ‘Diverticulosis’ is when pouches are formed along the bowel wall.
 Most of the time, these pouches are completely harmless.
 Sometimes, they can cause symptoms for people, which is referred to as ‘diverticular disease’.
 When these pouches become infected or inflamed, they are referred to as‘diverticulitis’.

-This affects 1 in 3 to 1 in 2 people in the UK in their lifetime.
+The condition affects between 1 in 2 and 1 in 3 people in the UK in their lifetime.

 How can this PSP change future diverticular disease research in the UK?